MarkDBlackwell/cloud-iptables-firewall/README.md

 $ aptitude install iptables
 ```

-Now you can lock down your system, by:</br>
+Now you can lock down your system, by:<br />
 Drop everything (all packets; or emergency halt function, in case of attack):

 ```bash
 $ /etc/init.d/iptables halt
 ```

-If for any reason (before finishing) you need to access the Internet, just:</br>
+If for any reason (before finishing) you need to access the Internet, just:<br />
 Clear the firewall (and accept everything):

 ```bash